arman-ali-dev/learnReactNative/Notes/notes.md

 ## StyleSheet.create:
 StyleSheet.create in React Native is a method to define and optimize styles for better performance.
 It precompiles styles and helps catch errors early.

+## FlatList Component:
+FlatList is a React Native component used to display a scrollable list of items efficiently.
+It only renders items that are visible on the screen, making it fast and memory-friendly.
+You just need to provide data, a function to show each item, and a unique key for every item.

+## Pressable Component:
+Pressable is a React Native component that makes any element clickable or touchable.
+It handles different touch events like tap, long press, and press-in for better user interaction.